 We’ll actually you can.
 Two table service credits can be used for Disney Dinner Shows, e.g. Hoop-Dee-Doo Musical Revue or Room Service Delivery or Pizza Delivery.

 (Pizza Delivery or Room Service Meals depend on the resort you are staying in)

 How do they know I am on the Disney Dining Plan?

 Your dining credits are stored on your MagicBand.
 A receipt will be provided after redeeming the credits indicating how many credits remain.

 You can also now track your credits on the My Disney Experience App.

 What about Kids?

-At buffet locations, kids choose from the same selections as adults although there is usually an extra kids section.
+At buffet locations, kids choose from the same selections as adults, although there is usually an extra kids section too.

 Children 10 or older must purchase the adult plan.
-However, they must have a soft drink with their meal & substitutions for an extra alcoholic drink for Mum & Dad are not allowed.
+However, they must have a soft drink with their meal & substitutions for an extra alcoholic beverage for Mum & Dad are not allowed.